Literacy activities that promote a love of reading just make me beam.

 Take it a step further and have the kids actually build their trap based on their drawing.
 It’s a great STEM activity.

 Ready to get started?
-You just need to get the FREE printable I created.
-You will also receive our awesome newsletter.
+You just need to get the FREE printable I created for email subscribers.